This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 The Nomads prefer to expand their civilization outwards rather than focusing on their capital city.

-Still in weird territory, Nomads can place landmarks on the map directly, gaining an extra resource in the process if you already controlled that territory; or gain control over empty territory.
+We’re still in the weird-civ territory, Nomads can place landmarks on the map directly, gaining an extra resource in the process if you already controlled that territory; or gain control over an empty territory.

-First option is comparable to finishing a district, obviously slightly easier.
+The first option is comparable to finishing a district, obviously slightly easier.
 But you lose on the column/row bonus.
-Second option is also interesting, should you go down the path of scoring points through focus on number of territories.
+The second option is also interesting, should you go down the path of scoring points through the focus on the number of territories.

 The Chosen seek glory unmatched by other civilizations, whom they look down upon with a mixture of bewilderment and pity.

 If you always want to be first, play The Chosen.
-At every income turn, they get extra point per opponent for every track your are first and a resource for every achievement.
+At every income turn, they get an extra point per opponent for every track they are first and a resource for every achievement.

 The first bonus is very situational and dependent on player count, while the latter is quite rare.
 No wonder The Chosen have been adjusted to gain 15 VP per opponent at the start of the game.